joacoleza/whatsapp-bot/README.md

 # whatsapp-bot

-whatsapp-bot is a simple bot that listens for specific commands in your WhatsApp chats and uses OpenAI's GPT API to analyze the messages and provide responses.
+whatsapp-bot is an open-source project that enables users to interact with WhatsApp chats using AI-driven commands.
+It listens for specific commands and integrates with OpenAI's GPT API to generate responses, such as summarizing chat conversations, telling jokes, or providing cooking recipes.

-> **IMPORTANT!** It is not guaranteed you will not be blocked by using this.
-WhatsApp does not allow bots or unofficial clients on their platform, so this shouldn't be considered totally safe (more info on [pedroslopez/whatsapp-web.js](https://github.com/pedroslopez/whatsapp-web.js)).
+> **IMPORTANT!**
+>
+> - WhatsApp does not officially support bots or unofficial clients on their platform.
+Use this bot at your own risk.
+There is a possibility of getting blocked or restricted.
+For more information, see the [WhatsApp Web.js documentation](https://github.com/pedroslopez/whatsapp-web.js).

 ## Features

-- Summarizes the last X messages in a chat.
-- Utilizes OpenAI's GPT API for generating concise summaries.
+- **OpenAI Integration:** Uses OpenAI's GPT API to generate human-like responses
+- **Custom Commands:** Users can interact with the bot using the `whatsapp-bot` prefix to trigger the following actions
+  - summarize the last messages on the conversation or group
-- Ask for a joke.
+  - tell a joke
-- Ask for a cooking recipe.
+  - share a cooking recipe
-- Easy to set up and run.
+- **Easy to set up and run.**

 ---